 Of materials, etc., procured to manufacture the Company’s products, there is a high dependency on certain suppliers.
 Difficulty in procuring materials, etc. from these suppliers for various reasons may adversely affect production of the Company’s products.

-Concentration of suppliers and production facilities in certain regions
+Concentration of production facilities

 Risks associated with overseas business development